 What Steps Do I Need to Follow to Secure My Lien Rights in the Landlord’s Property?

-If you are doing work on a tenant build-out and want to secure your right in the landlord’s property.
-You need to follow the rules for different documents that you know.
-This has the requires the same documents and deadlines that were mentioned earlier.
+If you are doing work on a tenant build-out and want to secure your right in the landlord’s property, you need to follow the rules for different documents that you know.
+This requires the same documents and deadlines that were mentioned earlier.

 You need to send you Notice to Owner (NTO) in 45 days, lien in 90 days, service the lien in 15 days, and send the Contractors final Affidavit no later than five days before you sue.
 You also have to file your lawsuit within a year.